GilesStrong/tomopt/README.md

 poetry run pytest tests
 ```

-For those unfamiliar with `poetry`, basically just prepend commands with `poetry run` to use the stuff installed within the local environment.
+For those unfamiliar with `poetry`, basically just prepend commands with `poetry run` to use the stuff installed within the local environment, e.g. `poetry run jupyter notebook` to start a jupyter notebook server.
 This local environment is basically a python virtual environment.
-To correctly set up the interpreter in your IDE, use `poetry run which python` to see the path to the correct python executable
+To correctly set up the interpreter in your IDE, use `poetry run which python` to see the path to the correct python executable.

 ## Examples